-Trump Threatened to Kill the AT&T-Time Warner Deal, But It's Very Much Alive
+Trump threatened to kill the AT&T-Time Warner deal, but it's very much alive

 AT&T is proceeding with confidence about the review.
 Last month the company shuffled its management structure and tapped DirecTV executive John Stankey to lead Time Warner's companies if the deal is approved.
 The company said it has no plans to divest CNN, and pledged to support the news network's editorial independence.
 AT&T has also lined up its financing for the deal, including through a $20 billion bond offering.

 Consolidation has been afoot more broadly in media.
-Discovery Communications Inc. agreed to buy HGTV and Food Network parent Scripps Networks Interactive Inc. last month, a nearly $12 billion a deal that is partly in reaction to the bulking up of distributors like Charter Communications Inc., which completed a $60 billion takeover of Time Warner Cable last year, and AT&T's pending deal.
+Discovery Communications (DISCA) agreed to buy HGTV and Food Network parent Scripps Networks Interactive (SNI) last month, a nearly $12 billion a deal that is partly in reaction to the bulking up of distributors like Charter Communications (CHTR) which completed a $60 billion takeover of Time Warner Cable last year, and AT&T's pending deal.
 Broadcasters have been in on the action as well, with local TV station-owning giant Sinclair Broadcast Group agreeing in May to acquire Tribune Media.

 There are still regulatory headwinds to the AT&T-Time Warner, including the Justice Department antitrust chief's empty seat.
 AT&T executives expected the U.S. Senate to confirm deputy White House general counsel Makan Delrahim as antitrust chief earlier this summer, according to people familiar with the matter.
 Congress kicked off a recess earlier this month, pushing his confirmation to September at the earliest.